HakobyanAni/Microsoft-Bot-Framework/README.md

 <ul><i>Additionally, bots may use other Azure services, such as:</i>
   <li>Azure Cognitive Services to build intelligent applications</li>
 <li>Azure Storage for cloud storage solution</li></ul>
+<h3><b>Plan</b></h3>
+Before writing code, review the bot design guidelines for best practices and identify the needs for your bot.
+You can create a simple bot or include more sophisticated capabilities such as speech, natural language understanding, and question answering.
+<h3><b>Build</b></h3>
+Your bot is a web service that implements a conversational interface and communicates with the Bot Framework Service to send and receive messages and events.
+Bot Framework Service is one of the components of the Azure Bot Service.
+You can create bots in any number of environments and languages.
+You can start your bot development in the Azure portal, or use (C#, JavaScript) templates for local development.
+<h3><b>Test</b></h3>
+Bots are complex apps, with a lot of different parts working together.
+Like any other complex app, this can lead to some interesting bugs or cause your bot to behave differently than expected.
+Before publishing, test your bot.
+We provide 2 ways to test bots before they are released for use: test your bot locally with the emulator.
+The Bot Framework Emulator, or test your bot on the web in Azure portal.
+<h3><b>Publish</b></h3>
+When you are ready for your bot to be available on the web, publish your bot to Azure or to your own web service or data center.
+Having an address on the public internet is the first step to your bot coming to life on your site, or inside chat channels.
+<h3><b>Connect</b></h3>
+Connect your bot to channels such as Facebook, Messenger, Kik, Skype, Slack, Microsoft Teams, Telegram, text/SMS, Twilio, Cortana, and Skype.
+Bot Framework does most of the work necessary to send and receive messages from all of these different platforms - your bot application receives a unified, normalized stream of messages regardless of the number and type of channels it is connected to.
+<h3><b>Evaluate</b></h3>
+Use the data collected in Azure portal to identify opportunities to improve the capabilities and performance of your bot.
+You can get service-level and instrumentation data like traffic, latency, and integrations.
+Analytics also provides conversation-level reporting on user, message, and channel data.